Better Together:

 APPROACH

-As part of Nexus Partners, MKThink evaluated the cost-benefit of consolidating ten school / service sites into one, renovating existing facilities, or maintaining the status quo.
-The analysis revealed that a consolidated “center of community life” yielded a long-term cumulative net value $200 million greater than maintaining the status quo.
+As part of Nexus Partners, MKThink evaluated the cost-benefit of consolidating ten school and service sites into one, renovating existing facilities, or maintaining the status quo.
+The analysis revealed that a consolidated “center of community life” yielded a long-term cumulative net value of $200 MM greater than maintaining the status quo.

-The resulting 115,000 square foot physical campus opened in 2016 and integrated schools with community and family services, arts and recreation into a place that supports synergies and rich community connections.
-The center provided a mix of services, from early childhood education and afterschool programs to health and family support services, child-care services, job training and college courses.
+Opening in 2016, the resulting 115,000-square-foot physical campus integrated schools with community and family services, arts, and recreation into a place that supports synergies and rich community connections.
+The center provides a mix of services, from early childhood education and afterschool programs to health and family support services, child-care services, job training, and college courses.

 RESULT